rudi77/sdc/project2/writeup.md

 | Stop			            | Stop      						 | 1.0            |

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
 The model also correctly predicted one of the two traffic sign in the first image.
 And with a very high certainty it predicted a 'Roundabout' where it should have predicted a 'Speed Limit' sign.
-This is strange and I haven't figured out why this happened.
+This is strange and I haven't figured out yet why this happened.

 #### 3. Model Certainty - Softmax Probabilities
 The code for making predictions on my final model is located in cell 46 of my notebook.